dynatrace-perfclinics/OpenObservability-clinic/README.md

 #   OpenObservability Without Boundaries
 This repository contains all the files used during the demo of the Observability clinic: OpenObservability without boundaries

-This repository showcase the usage of several solutions :
+This repository showcase the usage of several solutions with Dynatrace:
 * Istio
 * fluentbit v2
-* Keptn LifeCycle Controller
+* The OpenTelemtry Operator
 * THe OpenTelemetry Demo application